terrapower/armi/doc/user/inputs/settings.rst

 Cycle History
 -------------
+For all cases, ``nCycles`` must be specified by the user.
+In the case that only a single state is to be examined (i.e. no burnup), the user need only specify ``nCycles`` = 1.

-The reactor cycle history may be specified using either the simple or detailed option.
+In the case of burnup, the reactor cycle history may be specified using either the simple or detailed option.
-The simple cycle history consists of the following case settings, of which all must be specified:
+The simple cycle history consists of the following case settings, of which all must be specified for a burnup case:

     * ``nCycles``
     * ``burnSteps``